timofeysie/pytorch_django_react/README.md

 - make sure debug is off
 - add the root route to our API
-- add a default JSON renderer for production
+- add a default JSON renderer for production & remove the secret key
 - creating a Procfile
 - installing a package needed to run the project on Heroku
 - creating the Heroku app